Salvation for the Dead95902_000_012

-No greater evidence of this love exists than the remarkable ordinances revealed by the Lord that make the blessings of salvation available to his children who did not have the opportunity to receive the gospel in mortality.
+“God is love,” wrote the Apostle John (1 Jn.
+4:8).
+To Latter-day Saints, it may be said that no greater evidence of this truth exists than the remarkable ordinances revealed by the Lord by which he makes the blessings of salvation available to his children who did not have opportunity to receive the gospel in mortality.

-We can quickly comprehend the importance of these ordinances when we think about family relationships.
-What tugs at our hearts as strongly as our relationships with wife, husband, children, and extended family?
+In more popular terms, the subject is known as salvation for the dead.
+One can quickly comprehend its importance when one focuses on family relationships.
+What tugs at a man’s or woman’s heart as strongly as do love and the relationships with wife, husband, children, and extended family?

 The glad message of the restored gospel of Jesus Christ is that ordinances performed in the temples of the Lord conditionally guarantee that these family relationships can continue for eternity.
-This teaching, which is one of the most ennobling aspects of the plan of salvation, is not new to our dispensation.
-It is outlined in truths taught in the Old Testament and New Testament.
+This teaching is one of the most stimulating and ennobling aspects of the plan of salvation our Father in Heaven has prepared for his children, and it is undergirded and outlined in Old Testament and New Testament teachings.
+1

-The Atonement is preeminently a vicarious offering.
+A key principle to understanding salvation for the dead is the principle of vicarious service, in which one person acts in behalf of another.
+This principle has been used by God throughout history.
+In the Mosaic dispensation, for example, the scapegoat and the sacrificial offerings served as proxy in mitigating the sins of the people.
+These representations, of course, were symbolic forerunners of the supreme sacrifice made for mankind—the atonement of Jesus Christ, which is preeminently a vicarious offering.
+Whoever accepts Jesus as Savior also accepts the principle of vicarious proxy in his life.
 As the Apostle Paul wrote, Christ “gave himself a ransom for all” (1 Tim.
 2:6).
 Some 750 to 800 years earlier, the prophet Isaiah similarly foresaw the sacrifice of the Redeemer and wrote of him: “He was wounded for our transgressions, … and with his stripes we are healed” (Isa.
 53:5).

-The Lord Jesus Christ, through his sinless sacrifice, offers ransom for all who will obey his commandments and live by the principles of his gospel.
+As Christians believe, the Lord Jesus Christ, in consequence of his sinless sacrifice, offers ransom for all who will obey his commandments and live by the principles of his gospel.
+These principles were made clear by the Lord.

 Early in the morning following the angelic announcement to the women that Jesus had been resurrected, the Lord appeared to Mary.
 Apparently she desired to touch him, but the Master instructed her, “Touch me not; for I am not yet ascended to my Father: but go to my brethren, and say unto them, I ascend unto my Father, and your Father; and to my God, and your God” (John 20:17).

 If the Savior had not ascended to heaven yet, where had he been during the three days his body lay in the tomb?
-In the writings of Peter, the chief Apostle, we receive the answer.
-Christ went to be with other disembodied spirits and there ministered to them.
+It is in the writings of Peter, the chief Apostle, that we receive the answer.
+Christ went to be with other disembodied spirits and there minister to them.
 What did the Lord do there?
 Said Peter: “He went and preached unto the spirits in prison” (1 Pet.
 3:19).

 Who were these people?
 According to Peter, they were those who “sometime were disobedient” (1 Pet.
 3:20).
 “For this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh” (1 Pet.
 4:6).

-The Savior’s ministry to those who had died was prophesied by Isaiah, who, writing in behalf of the Messiah, wrote: “The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound” (Isa.
+This essential ministry of the Lord to those who have died was prophesied by Isaiah, who, writing in behalf of the Messiah, wrote: “The Spirit of the Lord God is upon me; because the Lord hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to them that are bound” (Isa.
 61:1).

 What would be good tidings to those in prison?
 Surely it would be a message of how they could be set free to progress and enjoy the blessings of the gospel.
 This was the message confirmed by the Lord in the spirit world during the three days he himself was a disembodied spirit.
-The message continues to be taught in the spirit world today by teachers the Lord has appointed to that ministry.
-(See D&C 138.)
+The message continues to be taught in the spirit world today by teachers the Lord has appointed to that ministry (see D&C 138:18–22, 30–34, 57–59).

 Thus, those who die without a knowledge of Christ have the opportunity to hear the glad message of redemption, exercise faith, and repent of their sins.
 But what of baptism?
-As the Lord taught Nicodemus, a person must be baptized—born of water—before he can enter the kingdom of heaven.
-(See John 3:5.)
-Jesus himself was baptized “to fulfill all righteousness” (Matt.
+As Nicodemus learned, a person must be baptized—born of water—before he can enter the kingdom of heaven.
+Jesus himself was baptized “to fulfil all righteousness” (Matt.
 3:15), and he instructed his Apostles to baptize those who accepted the gospel message, telling them, “He that believeth and is baptized shall be saved” (Mark 16:16).

-Paul the Apostle alluded to this ordinance when he needed to remind backsliding Corinthians of the reality of the Resurrection.
+Paul the Apostle alluded to this ordinance when he needed to reprove backsliding Corinthians regarding the reality of the resurrection.
 Those who received his epistle were well acquainted with this ordinance, known as baptism for the dead.
 Paul wrote: “Else what shall they do which are baptized for the dead, if the dead rise not at all? why are they then baptized for the dead?”
 (1 Cor.
-15:29).
+15:29.)

-Today, the Resurrection is accepted as perhaps the most glorious concept of Christianity.
-But where in Christianity do we find the ordinance of baptism for the dead, which Paul used as an argument for the reality of the Resurrection?
+Today, the resurrection is accepted as perhaps the most glorious concept of Christianity, but where in Christianity do we find the ordinance of baptism for the dead, which Paul used to argue for the reality of the resurrection?
 This was one of many teachings and ordinances that were lost or changed as early Christians endured tragic persecution and saw the doctrines of Christ changed by those wishing to make them more palatable to a world steeped in Greek philosophy.

-Is it any wonder, then, that when the Lord Jesus Christ restored to earth in the latter days his gospel in its purity and power, he would restore the truths concerning salvation for the dead?
-(See D&C 128 for a discussion by the Prophet Joseph Smith of salvation for the dead.)
-With such truths restored, the Lord also restored the power and authority of his priesthood.
+From both the Bible and scholastic studies of the last half century, it is clear that baptism for the dead was practiced by the early Christians.
+2 Is it any wonder, then, that when it came time for the Lord Jesus Christ to restore to earth in the latter days his gospel in its purity and power, he would restore the truths concerning salvation for the dead?
+3 With such truths restored, the Lord also restored the power and authority of his priesthood.
 Why?
 So that the ordinances performed, both for the living and the dead, would be valid and binding before God.

 Prior to his departure from mortality, the Lord gave priesthood power to Peter, the chief Apostle, so that he and others to whom he delegated that power could perform baptisms and the other ordinances vital to man’s salvation.
 To Peter the Lord promised, “I will give unto thee the keys of the kingdom of heaven: and whatsoever thou shalt bind on earth shall be bound in heaven: and whatsoever thou shalt loose on earth shall be loosed in heaven” (Matt.
 16:19).